jhap1982/giveituruguay/2017/2017-07-20 - Ippodromo Capanelle (Rock in Roma Festival), Rome, Italy/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-The Zephyr Song
+4. The Zephyr Song
-Dark Necessities
+5. Dark Necessities
-The Adventures of Rain Dance Maggie
+6. The Adventures of Rain Dance Maggie
-I Wanna Be Your Dog part of
+7. I Wanna Be Your Dog part of
-Right on Time
+8. Right on Time
-Go Robot
+9. Go Robot
-Californication
+10. Californication
-What Is Soul? jam
+11. What Is Soul? jam
-Aeroplane
+12. Aeroplane
-The Getaway
+13. The Getaway
-Sir Psycho Sexy
+14. Sir Psycho Sexy
-They're Red Hot
+15. They're Red Hot
-Higher Ground
+16. Higher Ground
-Under the Bridge
+17. Under the Bridge
-By the Way
+18 .By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Io Sono Quel Che Sono part of JOSH
+19. Io Sono Quel Che Sono part of JOSH
-Goodbye Angels
+20. Goodbye Angels
-Give It Away
+21. Give It Away

 ## Notes